▨ Jamie McHale

 A view from Perry Saddle Hut showing clouds billowing on the horizon

-Day two I walked 24km from Perry Saddle to James Mackay Hut.
-This was probably my favourite day from my whole trip.
+On day two I walked 24km from Perry Saddle to James Mackay Hut.
+This was probably my favourite day from the whole trip.
 I got up with the sunrise, watching the mist clear from the valley.
 The sun opened up blue skies, and a freshness in the air.
 I left the hut early and walked out to Gouland Downs.
 It was really beautiful reaching ‘Picnic table corner’ where the view opens out to the downs.
 I stopped to take photos as a Weka pecked around my feet.
 You could see the Gouland Downs hut and the ‘enchanted forest’ in the distance.

 I stopped in at Gouland Downs Hut for a snack and a sit down.
 The forest afterwards was a twisted track with hanging moss and caves, an interlude in the open and winding track through the tussock grass.